 Before getting too excited and jumping into unpacking things, implement a system.
 First, make sure all of your belongings have made it to your new home.
 Next, move boxes and large furniture items to the rooms they belong in.
-Open the boxes and peek inside to get a good idea of what is in each box, and how much of an item you have.
+Open the boxes and peek inside to get a good idea of what's there and how much you have.

 Focus on Your Needs